 These animations are non-intrusive and directly linked to player actions, hence the label action break.

-While idle breaks serve a similar purpose, they are used to break up inaction.
+While idle breaks serve a similar purpose, they are used to break up states of inaction.

 Small spring impulses are added when starting to move or changing direction.
 These are one offs that are use to emphasize when the player changes movement direction.